152 PROTOCOLS RANKED·EVIDENCE-BASED·NO PAID PLACEMENTS·UPDATED 2026

 How We Ranked These Protocols

 Our methodology for GLP-1 companion supplementation combines four weighted domains: evidence strength, adherence probability, implementation complexity, and downside risk.
-We use lean-mass protection, GI tolerance, hydration stability, adherence impact, and monthly spend efficiency as the primary outcome lens, because those signals capture both short-term response and long-term viability.
+We use lean-mass protection, GI tolerance, hydration reliability, dose transparency, adherence impact, and monthly cost efficiency as the primary outcome lens, because those signals capture both short-term response and long-term viability.
 Protocols were stress-tested for common disruptions such as travel, poor sleep weeks, social obligations, and inconsistent training schedules.
 If an approach fails under normal variability, it scores lower even when controlled-trial outcomes look strong.

 Evidence strength reflects both quality and transferability.
 Randomized controlled trials and meta-analyses carry the most weight, but mechanism studies and longitudinal cohort data provide context where RCT coverage is limited.
 We down-rank protocols that rely heavily on anecdote, aggressive extrapolation, or weak surrogate markers.
 We also assess whether the intervention effect is large enough to matter outside of laboratory conditions.
 Small theoretical gains with high burden are usually poor real-world bets.

 Adherence probability is the most underrated variable in protocol design.
 People often chase maximal acute effects while ignoring cumulative compliance.
 To address this, we score friction points explicitly: time cost, social disruption, appetite or recovery strain, monitoring burden, and decision fatigue.
 Protocols with moderate effect but high repeatability often beat stricter alternatives by month three or month six.
-Protocols that ignored protein sufficiency or hydration floors were downgraded regardless of marketing strength.
+Protocols that looked polished but failed the protein-floor or hydration-floor test were downgraded heavily.

 Finally, ranking reflects integration potential.
 A protocol does not operate in isolation.
 It sits inside sleep, training, nutrition, stress management, and medical context.
 Options that can integrate with foundational behaviors receive higher scores because they preserve system coherence.
 In contrast, protocols that force tradeoffs against sleep, recovery, or nutrient adequacy are penalized unless they deliver clearly superior outcomes for a specific user segment.